 - Cook on HIGH for 3 - 4 hours or until the chicken is fall-apart tender.

 - Remove the chicken with a slotted spoon.
-Stir the cornstarch into 1 tablespoon of water with a fork.
+Stir the cornstarch into 1 tbsp of water with a fork.
 Pour the liquid into the slowcooker and stir.
 Let the sauce cook and thicken for a few minutes before serving over the reserved chicken.

 Save This Recipe to Your Recipe Box